pseale/monopoly-dotnet/README.md

 To run the web tests, use any NUnit test runner and run the entire test suite.
 The test run will fire up an IISExpress instance and a Selenium-driven browser.
 Do not touch the browser.

 VS2013 version note: I created this sample project with a copy of Visual Studio 2013 **Preview** (emphasis on Preview), so if you're running the RC or anything newer, **there might be some weirdness with Nuget packages**.
 For example, all of the MVC 5 Identity packages have changed significantly; even some of the package names have changed.
-Also, I have read that for the final release, they plan to use Bootstrap 3, and this project uses Bootstrap 2, so there's no telling what will happen visually when you upgrade.

 Things I am mildly to moderately ashamed of